mnot/I-D/safe-hint/draft.md

 --- abstract

-This specification defines a "safe" preference for HTTP, expressing a user preference to avoid "objectionable" content.
+This specification defines a "safe" preference for HTTP, expressing a preference to avoid "objectionable" content.